zwily/bitbot/README.md

 Bitbot.

 Hopefully the above has scared you off from installing this and using it on Freenode.
-If it didn't, then you deserve to lost whatever you put in.
+If it didn't, then you deserve to lose whatever you put in.
 You could just send it to me directly instead:
-1zachsQ82fM7DC4HZQXMAAmkZ2Qg7pH2V.
+`1zachsQ82fM7DC4HZQXMAAmkZ2Qg7pH2V`.

 ## How Does It Work